 Metabolic disorders disrupt your metabolism and can make it hard to function normally.
-At Healthcare at the Grove, the skilled team led by Margaret Cusack, FNP, and Brittany Frantz, DNP, FNP, offers expert care of metabolic disorders in their Coppell, Texas, office.
+At Healthcare at the Grove, the skilled team led by Margaret Cusack, FNP, and Brittany Lob, DNP, FNP, offers expert care of metabolic disorders in their Coppell, Texas, office.
 To book an evaluation and treatment for a metabolic disorder, call the office or schedule an appointment online today.

 Metabolic disorders are conditions that affect your metabolism.
 Essentially, they disrupt the process by which you break down food and convert it to energy.
 Any abnormality in the metabolic process can cause a metabolic disorder.

 There are more than 1,300 metabolic disorders, and most are very rare.
 Many metabolic disorders are inherited and diagnosed during childhood.
 But the most common metabolic disorder is mainly diagnosed in adults.

 The most common metabolic disorder is diabetes, which affects more than 37 million Americans.
 With diabetes, you don’t create or use insulin correctly — the hormone that helps you use sugar for energy.
 This leads to high blood sugar, which can cause serious complications like nerve damage, kidney disease, and heart damage.

 Healthcare at the Grove recommends wellness exams once a year for patients of all ages because they include screening tests that detect the signs of metabolic disorders.
 Blood tests can detect high blood sugar, the main indicator of diabetes.